dmalhotra27/kafka-demo/ReadMe.md

 2) Create below table in POSTGRES db:

-# prepare SQL for below schema Users
+Below is schema for table Users (aligned with data which Topic "Users" would contain)

 CREATE TABLE Users (
     id UUID PRIMARY KEY,
     str_col VARCHAR(500),